abstractmath.org

 Narrative proofs

-Mathematical proofs in texts and in lectures are usually presented in narrative format , written in math English.
-Less commonly, proofs may also be written in one of the formats of symbolic logic.
+Mathematical proofs in texts and in lectures are usually presented in narrative format, written in math English.

 A narrative proof typically has characteristics like these: